JAQuent/BrainMasks/create_hippocampus_masks.md

 # Visualise MNI coordinates of the hippocampus

 In order to create the masks, I extracted the MNI coordinates for the subcortical voxels.
-This process can be seen in the corresponding .Rmd/.md file as part of this repository or in this [post](https://jaquent.github.io/2023/07/a-way-to-get-mni-coordinates-for-subcortical-voxels-of-a-cifti-file/).
+This process can be followed in the corresponding .Rmd/.md file as part of this repository or in this [post](https://jaquent.github.io/2023/07/a-way-to-get-mni-coordinates-for-subcortical-voxels-of-a-cifti-file/).

-What I am doing now, is essentially creating a new `xifti` variable based on an already existing CIFTI file.
+I am now creating a new `xifti` variable based on an already existing CIFTI file.
 I could actually use the Cole-Anticevic CIFTI file but here I use the MMP parcellation file from Glasser et al. In addition, I load the MNI coordinates that I extracted they can be found in this repository or [here](https://gist.github.com/JAQuent/b1abc8e5e3375d461850eb641efde601).

 ``` r